 “In seeking truth you have to get both sides of a story.” – Walter Cronkite

-Type 9s value preserving the peace, often to a fault.
-Show your kids that it is okay and normal, even, for people to question authority or to disagree with one another regularly.
+Enneagram 9s value preserving the peace, often to a fault.
+Show your kids that it is okay and normal for people to question authority or to disagree with one another regularly.
 Everyone is entitled to their own differing opinion or perspective, even you.
-Conflict can be a healthy part of relationships, as long as disagreement doesn’t escalate into violence, manipulation, or disrespect.
-Lead by example in clearly stating your point of view and standing up for yourself in a respectful way whenever possible.
+Conflict can be a healthy part of relationships as long as disagreement doesn’t escalate into violence, manipulation, or disrespect.
+Lead by example in clearly stating your point of view and standing up for yourself respectfully whenever possible.

 If you don’t know your Enneagram type yet and want to find out, it’s as easy as taking a test online here.
 You can read through The Enneagram Institute’s descriptions of the nine types here.
 There is also a free enneagram-type test available through Your Enneagram Coach here.